 Phone Number Mr. Tan& the tour agency: +66 89-6452019, + 66 89-8322531

 You can check out all the offered treks via Coco de Boo Tours.
-On the website, you can choose which hike you want to do – and make sure it is guided by Mr. Tan.

 Location of Koh Chang

-4. Visiting the Kho Ku So Bamboo Bridge in Pai
+5. Visit the Kho Ku So Bamboo Bridge in Pai

 Pai is a small, laidback village surrounded by lush mountains in Northern Thailand.
 The village itself gained some popularity and it is now attracting young folks, as it has a great hippie vibe.